 Study alternative staffing models for the Core Curriculum building on collaborations with schools/colleges/departments that will facilitate programmatic enhancements, be responsive to department challenges, and facilitate expanded faculty engagement and enhanced faculty development.

 Launching Strategic and Innovative Pathways in Undergraduate and Graduate Education

-- Integrate professional development programming more intentionally within programs in Elon College.
+Continue to enhance the integration of professional development programming more intentionally within Elon College programs.